fedepoi/webDevTechCW/readMe.txt

-Federico Vivaldo web development technologies this my idea of website implementation there are several technologies used.
+Federico Vivaldo web development technologies part2: this is my idea of website implementation there are several technologies used.

 Bootstrap: is used for the grid layout and some small features such as the inputgroup, Bootstrap svg icons are also used.